 "I love creative endeavors.
 I like starting with nothing and then finishing with something that didn’t exist before."

-If putting out an EP wasn’t enough to keep Cook busy, in April he’s heading to the Great White Way for his Broadway debut in KINKY BOOTS as Charlie Price.
+If putting out his 2018 EP wasn’t enough to keep Cook busy, that same year he headed to the Great White Way for his Broadway debut in KINKY BOOTS as Charlie Price.
 “I’ve had conversations about finding creative outlets outside of being a musician, but the timing was never right.”
-While Cook is excited for his first starring role, he’s also aware how timely and relevant the message behind KINKY BOOTS is right now.
-“I am honored I am going to be part of this show and get to work with so many amazing people.
+While Cook was excited for his first starring role, he was also aware the message behind KINKY BOOTS was timely and relevant.
+“I was honored to be part of the show and get to work with so many amazing people.
 I love the collaborative aspect of theatre too, the idea of being part of a creative team and working it out in front of an audience each night.”

-Another passion of Cook’s is his work with ABC2, a Washington DC-based nonprofit that drives cutting edge research and treatments for brain cancer and brain tumors.
-“I’ve been very involved with the charity ABC2 and am very grateful that my career has allowed me to do that.
-I lost my brother Adam to a brain tumor in 2009; every year I am part of the Race for Hope-DC and my fans alone have raised over 1 million dollars for this charity.
+Another passion of Cook’s is his work with the National Brain Tumor Society, a Washington DC-based nonprofit that drives cutting edge research and treatments for brain cancer and brain tumors.
+“I’ve been very involved with the charity and am very grateful that my career has allowed me to do that.
+I lost my brother Adam to a brain tumor in 2009; every year I am part of the Race for Hope-DC and my fans alone have raised over $1.5 million for this charity.
 Far and away, that is the proudest of all my achievements.”

-Being good for music is something David Cook has strived for ever since he left college to make performing his full-time career.
-He is well aware, and grateful, for the breaks American Idol has brought his way, and for the opportunities he continues to have.
+Cook is well aware, and grateful, for the breaks American Idol has brought his way, and for the opportunities he continues to have.
 He has no plans to slow it down.
 “I love creative endeavors.
 I like starting with nothing and then finishing with something that didn’t exist before.
 That’s my favorite thing about creating new music.
 I love being able to put something artistic out in the world for people to enjoy.”